stereobooster/stereobooster.com/content/posts/portable-markdown-links/index.md

 - to know root of the project
 - to know file path where link is located (to resolve relative links)

-### Resolution procedure (from markdown link to href)
+### Resolution procedure (from link to href)

 To resolve **web links** you need:

-- to do nothing, but there is a chance that this will be 404 link or not canonical link
+- to do nothing, but there is a chance that this will be 404 link or none-canonical link

 To resolve **wiki links** you need: